doubotis/Android-BetterDialogs/README.md

 The method will return to you the dialog you want if it is present on the specified activity.
 If not, this returns null.

 A `BDialog` instance is only an interface, that is implemented by `BAlertDialog` and `BProgressDialog` classes.
 These classes extends `DialogFragment`, so with a fast casting you can use any method of `DialogFragment`.

+This is useful when you want to get a dialog that was displayed without storing it as an Activity's variable member.
+More of that, even if the screen changes his orientation, `BDialogs.get(Activity activity, int tag)` is still able to lookup the dialog, based on the dialog you specify on the Builder.

 ## More information
 See the Sample project to get all the way to control dialogs with the Better Dialogs library.